noureldinalaa/noureldinalaa.github.io/_pages/about.md

 - Evaluation of Fuzzy string matching and natural language processing procedures well as implementation of a demonstration for automated word processing with the help of Fuzzy string matching and natural language processing.
 - Development of graphical java swing user interface for control and manipulating UML/SysML models.
-- Development of QVTO - based model transformation for the transfer of UML/SysML Models to forms of presentation and the development of programmes for the automated creation of UML/SysML diagrams, -participating in research activities and presenting the research results in events as well as teaching assistant in a company-university projects in context of Model based system engineering.
+- Development of QVTO - based model transformation for the transfer of UML/SysML Models to forms of presentation and the development of programmes for the automated creation of UML/SysML diagrams,
+- participating in research activities and presenting the research results in events as well as teaching assistant in a company-university projects in context of Model based system engineering.

 ### Intern at Microsoft AppFactory (Egypt) (October 2016 - June 2017)